 - alcohol - at major football or rugby matches or on public transport travelling to them

-- cash or the cash equivalent of £1,000 or more - that is the result of criminal activity
+- cash of £1,000 or more - that was obtained through criminal activity

 - fireworks - that you intend to use antisocially.

 In all situations, you can’t be searched just because of how you look or who you are, as this is discrimination.

 Under s65 of the Criminal Justice (Scotland) Act 2016 you can't be asked to volunteer or consent to be searched.
 A police officer must have: